Alinaveedbutt/Alinaveedbutt/README.md

 ## Hi there 👋

-My name is Ali Naveed, and I'm a Computer Science undergrad at FCCU with a passion for building useful projects and constantly learning new technologies.
-I'm interested in all things C++, Python, Data Structures & ML!
+My name is Ali Naveed, and I'm a Computer Science undergrad at FCCU.
+I'm interested in C++, Python, Data Structures & ML!

 - 🌱 I'm currently learning Python, DSA, and LeetCode basics
 - 🔧 My projects so far are C++ games & management systems